-Astor Services for Children & Families is able to offer Master’s level Psychology Students (in School, Counseling and Community, and Clinical Psychology) a non-paid practicum experience.
+Astor Services is able to offer Master’s level Psychology Students (in School, Counseling and Community, and Clinical Psychology) a non-paid practicum experience.
 Because Astor has a competitive doctoral psychology internship program, accredited through the American Psychological Association, the term intern is restricted solely for the doctoral-level psychology intern placements.
 Consequently, the term extern or externship is utilized for the non-paid practicum experiences of master’s level psychology students.
 Students sign all documents with their name and the title of “Mental Health Counselor Extern”.

 Depending on the training requirements of the college or university and interest of the student, students may be placed at one of two counseling centers (at either Red Hook or Poughkeepsie), or at Astor’s Early Childhood program in Poughkeepsie.